Kayli/logspub/psychology/psychology.md

   - not objective but higly personal criteria
   - examples
     - we don't feel naturally affirmed by this person
-    - having quality time together
+    - not having quality time together
     - feeling inhibited around person/people
-    -

 ## iq